Contents

 In Canada, there is a deadline for filing your taxes every year.
 How this deadline affects you is based on whether or not you owe money.
 If you don’t owe any money, then it may just take longer for you to get your tax refund.
 If you do owe money, then you’ll likely be subject to a penalty.

-When it comes to filing your taxes late when you owe money, usually this is self-employed individuals, you’ll be charged with a late filing penalty.
+When it comes to filing your taxes late when you owe money, usually, this applies to self-employed individuals; you’ll be charged with a late filing penalty.
 The late filing penalty is 5% and an extra 1% for every month you file late, up to a maximum of 12 months.
 This penalty is separate from the interest owing on your late-paid tax bill.
 The only way to avoid late filing penalties is by filing on time.

 The only time your filing late penalty is higher is when you’ve filed late in any of the previous years.
 Specifically, the last 3, and the CRA has to send a formal demand for you to file.
 In this case, your late filing penalty for the current year is then 10% instead of 5%.
 There will also be a charge of 2% for every month you’re late, not 1%.